Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 1. This function should have **country** as a parameter and take it as an argument so add **expect(showCountries(country)).toBe(country);** on **`speed-typing-spec.js`**.
 Run the test expecting that "should show Ireland to be <ins>failed</ins>" but "should show countries to be <ins>passed</ins>"<br>
 ([Screenshot 1](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/javascript-testing/show-countries7.png) / [Screenshot 2](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/javascript-testing/show-countries8.png) / [Screenshot 3](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/javascript-testing/show-countries9.png))

-1. Remove "should show Ireland" as this function should be used taking country as an argument and show names of countries from the list<br>
+1. Remove "should show Ireland" as this function should be used taking the country as an argument and show names of countries from the list<br>
 ([Screenshot 1](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/javascript-testing/show-countries10.png) / [Screenshot 2](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/javascript-testing/show-countries11.png))

 **- Conclusion -**<br>
 **showCountries** function works in the way expected

 **Function With If Else Statement**<br>
-This function should show correct medal depending on the score.
+This function should show a correct medal depending on the score.
 Below is the category of each medal.
 * Bronze: score <= 240
 * Silver: score >= 250 && score <= 290
 * Gold: score >= 300 && score <= 340